ePages-de/epages-devportal/_posts/2021/2021-02-XX-pdf-generation-with-java.md

 }
 ```

-Another important and non-trivial part for getting the required layout was to have page numbering.
+Another important and non-trivial part for achieving the required layout was to have page numbering.
-Also this can be done with plain CSS, by using [Generated Content for Paged Media Module](https://www.w3.org/TR/css-gcpm-3/#funcdef-element):
+This can also be done with plain CSS by using the [Generated Content for Paged Media Module](https://www.w3.org/TR/css-gcpm-3/#funcdef-element):

 ```html
 <head>